Chris Hammons | February 13, 2016 | Oklahoma Law

-Since it’s obvious most Oklahoma lawmakers don’t have any common sense, it is important you know how to protect yourself from being arrested for a marijuana crime.
-If you find yourself accused of a marijuana crime, send us an email or call (405) 703-4567.
+Since it is obvious most Oklahoma lawmakers don’t have any common sense, it is important you know how to protect yourself from being arrested for a marijuana crime.
+If you find yourself accused of a marijuana crime, call (405) 497-0480.
 Below are some simple tips to help you avoid finding yourself on the wrong end of some good, ol’ fashioned Oklahoma justice.

 Three Tips for Avoiding Charges

 1. Don’t Leave Marijuana Out in the Open

 Under most circumstances, cops have to get a search warrant before they can search your home.
 However, if an officer sees a pipe or a baggie on a table from a place he has a right to be, he can legally seize it and arrest you.
 Do not smoke in public or in your car and remember to always keep your “stash” out of sight.

 2. Never Ever, Ever, Ever Consent to a Search

 As Ron White says, “I had the right to remain silent, I just lacked the ability.”
 Many people arrested for pot charges would not have been if they had exercised their Constitutional rights.
 Time and time again, I have had clients simply hand their joint to the cop when he asks.
 If he has to ask, he doesn’t know where it is or doesn’t have enough to legally take it.

 Don’t make his job easy.
 Cops will threaten, bully and lie to you to in an attempt to search your property.
 If you consent, and they find some pot, you are going to jail and any legal defense to an unlawful search is probably waived.
 If you refuse to let them search, they either must let you go, or try to get a search warrant.

 Many times a joint or two is not worth the officer’s time and he will simply release you rather than expend the effort and time to secure a search warrant from a judge.
 However, if all he has to do is ask to get you to hand it over, he is that much closer to meeting his quota.